IAMBlackRabbit/ElectionVisualization/README.md

 # ElectionVisualization
 Commandline Java program that prints a map of the 48 contiguous states' outcomes during presidential elections through 2012

-As it is, to use either program the file "purple" must be in the same directory as the Java file.
+As it is, to use either program the folder "purple" and the StdDraw.java file must be in the same directory as the program file.

 Command (after compilation):
 Usage: java RedBlue <region> <year>